xcube-dev/xcube-server/README.md

 In code:

+* Bug/Performance: ServiceContext.dataset_cache uses dataset names as ID, but actually, caching of *open* datasets should be based on *same* dataset sources, namely given the local file path or the remote URL
 * Feature: WMTS GetFeatureInfo
 * Feature: Add layer selector and time slider to OL demo client
 * Feature: Let users specify TileGrid in configuration